-The idea that a star might end in a profound gravitational collapse surfaced a number of times between the eighteenth and twentieth centuries before a convincing proof was devised.
-In the early twentieth century, when Einstein's General Relativity equations indicated the probability that certain stars could end as black holes, the prospect seemed so strange that even Einstein rejected the idea.
+Between the eighteenth and twentieth centuries, the idea that the death of a massive star might cause a profound gravitational collapse surfaced a number of times before a convincing evidence emerged.
+In the early twentieth century, when Einstein's General Relativity equations indicated the probability that certain stars could end as black holes, the prospect seemed so weird that even Einstein rejected the idea.
 It was widely believed that all stars gradually died out in much the same way: when a star exhausted its energy, it would become a “white dwarf” smoldering invisibly at a minimal level for eons.

 As convincing as Chandrasekhar’s equations were, his theory was promptly and rudely rejected in 1935 by the leading proponent of the white dwarf theory, Sir Arthur Eddington.
 Eddington’s prestige in astrophysics was such that most of the scientific community went along with his wrong-headed opinion, and Chandra’s great contribution was ignored for years.

 Eventually, as evidence supporting the Chandrasekhar limit accumulated, he received the honor he deserved, including, in 1953, the Nobel Prize (with William Fowler).